 The inaugural 2017 New Era for Academic Nursing Awards were presented at the Academic Nursing Leadership Conference in October.
 These awards recognize AACN member institutions that have successfully implemented recommended strategies from AACN's report Advancing Healthcare Transformation: A New Era for Academic Nursing.

-Current Deadline for Nominations is June 30, 2018.
-The dean/director of the program receiving the award and the clinical practice representative will be recognized at the AACN Academic Nursing Leadership Conference.
+The dean/director of the program receiving the award and the clinical practice representative will be recognized at the next AACN Academic Nursing Leadership Conference.
+See details below on how to submit a nomination.

 About the Award